ezagroba/mob-testing/mob-testing.md

  - trying ideas instead of discussing them
  - rarely got priority over release testing
  - little to no interest from other people in the unit
- - when Llewellyn leaves, most of the teams don't continue mobbing

 ===
 <!-- .slide: class="section-title" -->